mydaytrip/partner-api/source/includes/trip-api.md

 currency           | string                                      | Currency used for all prices in this response. departureTimeUtc   | string                                      | Date and time of departure in UTC.
 This reflects possible changes made by customer support. originTimezone     | string                                      | IANA timezone for the origin location.
-Can be used to convert `departureTimeUtc` to local time. meetAndGreet       | boolean                                     | Specifies if meet and greet is provided for the pick up of this booking. meetingPosition    | object - [MeetingPosition](#meetingposition)| Information about the meeting position, important for unreachable places or when meet and greet is not provided.
-Optional. dropOffPosition    | object - [DropOffPosition](#dropoffposition)| Information about the drop off position, important for unreachable places.
-Optional. pickUpAddressNote  | string                                      | Pick up address or a note describing the pick up point.
-Optional. dropOffAddressNote | string                                      | Drop off address or a note describing the drop off point.
-Optional. customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip. trip               | object - [TripOption](#tripoption)          | Information about the trip.
+Can be used to convert `departureTimeUtc` to local time. meetAndGreet       | boolean                                     | Specifies if meet and greet is provided for the pickup of this booking. meetingPosition    | object - [MeetingPosition](#meetingposition)| Information about the meeting position, important for unreachable places or when meet and greet is not provided.
+Optional. dropOffPosition    | object - [DropOffPosition](#dropoffposition)| Information about the dropoff position, important for unreachable places.
+Optional. pickUpAddressNote  | string                                      | Pickup address or a note describing the pickup point.
+Optional. dropOffAddressNote | string                                      | Dropoff address or a note describing the dropoff point.
+Optional. customerNote       | string                                      | Optional note for the driver not related to pickup or dropoff. flightNumber       | string                                      | Optional flight number in case this is an airport pickup. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip. trip               | object - [TripOption](#tripoption)          | Information about the trip.
 This does not reflect changes made after the booking was created.